jax-ml/jax/docs/new_docs/101/pytrees.md

 ### `None` is an empty node, not a leaf

-`jax.tree` functions treat `None` as the absence of a node — it has no leaves:
+`jax.tree` functions treat `None` as an empty node, i.e. it has no leaves:

 ```{code-cell}
 jax.tree.leaves([None, None, None])